-Maharshi Dayanand University Rohtak UNDER GRADUATE SYLLABUS OF SOCIOLOGY
+MDU UNDER GRADUATE SYLLABUS OF SOCIOLOGY

 Scheme of Examination

 Maximum Marks - 100 Marks

-Theory - 80 Marks
+Theory - 90 Marks

-Internal Assessment - 20 Marks
+Internal Assessment - 10 Marks

-Time - 3 Hrs.

-Note for paper setter:

-The question paper will consist of four sections containing eight questions with internal choice from each unit i.e. two questions from each unit.
-The candidate will be required to answer five questions in all.
-Four questions will have to be attempted from four units and the fifth question which is compulsory shall be in the short answer type question covering the entire syllabus.
-All the questions shall carry equal marks i.e. 16 each from the units and 5th compulsory question shall be divided in to eight short answer question of 2 marks each i.e. 8x2=16 thus making it the total weightage to 80 marks.
+Important Note:-

+The Paper setter shall set 8 questions from all the four units with internal choice.
+However, one compulsory question of short answer type (to be answered in 20 - 30 words) and it will cover all the units.
+It will consist of nine sub-questions of two marks each.
+The students will be required to attempt five questions in all.
+All questions will consist of 18 marks each.

 Papers and their nomenclature for Six Semesters degree course

 B.A.
-1st Semester Basic Concepts in Sociology
+1 st Semester Basic Concepts in Sociology

 B.A.
-2nd Semester Society, Culture and Social Change
+2 nd Semester Society, Culture and Social Change

 B.A.
-3rd Semester Methods in Social Research
+3 rd Semester Methods in Social Research

 B.A.
-4th Semester
+4 th Semester

-Optional Papers
+Optional Pap ers

-- i) Indian Society
+i) Indian Society

-- ii) Social Problems in India
+ii) Social Problems in India

-- iii) Social Change and Development
+iii) Social Change and Development

-- The candidate will have to opt for only one optional paper amongst the three papers listed above.
+The candidate will have to opt for only one optional paper amongst the three papers listed above.

-B.A.
-5th Semester Foundations of Social Thought
+- emester Foundations of Social Thought

-B.A.
+- B.A.
+5th Semester B.A.
 6th Semester

+Toundations of Social Thoug

 Optional Papers

 - i) Population Studies

 - ii) Society and Environment

-- iii) Rural Society: Structure and Change
+- iii) Rural Society : Structure and Change

 - The candidate will have to opt for only one optional paper amongst the three papers listed above.

-$\frac{B.A.-1^{st} \ Semester}{Basic \ Concepts \ in \ Sociology}$
+B.A. - 1st Semester Basic Concepts in Sociology

-Maximum Marks - 100 Theory - 80 Internal Assessment - 20 Time - 3 hours
+Maximum Marks - 100 Theory - 90 Internal Assessment - 10 Time - 3 hours

-Note for paper setter:

-The question paper will consist of four sections containing eight questions with internal choice from each unit i.e. two questions from each unit.
-The candidate will be required to answer five questions in all.
-Four questions will have to be attempted from four units and the fifth question which is compulsory shall be in the short answer type question covering the entire syllabus.
-All the questions shall carry equal marks i.e. 16 each from the units and 5th compulsory question shall be divided in to eight short answer question of 2 marks each i.e. 8x2=16 thus making it the total weightage to 80 marks.
-UNIT - I Nature, Definition & Scope of Sociology: Its Relationship with History, Economics, Political Science, Anthropology and Psychology UNIT - II Basic Concepts: Social Structure, Status & Role, Society, Community, Association, Norms and Values: Its Nature and Characteristics UNIT - III Social Groups and Processes: Primary Secondary & Reference Group: Its Nature and Types; Integration, Cooperation and Conflict: Its Nature, Definition & Types UNIT - IV Social Institutions: Marriage, Family & Kinship, Religion: Its Functions and Characteristics Readings:
+Note: - The Paper setter shall set 8 questions from all the four units with internal choice.
+However, one compulsory question of short answer type (to be answered in 20 - 30 words) and it will cover all the units.
+It will consist of nine sub-questions of two marks each.
+The students will be required to attempt five questions in all.
+All questions will consist of 18 marks each.

+UNIT - I

+Nature, Definition & Scope of Sociology: Its Relationship with History, Economics, Political Science, Anthropology and Psychology

+UNIT - II

+Basic Concepts: Social Structure, Status & Role, Society, Community, Association, Norms and Values: Its Nature and Characteristics

+UNIT - III

+Social Groups and Processes: Primary Secondary & Reference Group: Its Nature and Types; Integration, Cooperation and Conflict: Its Nature, Definition & Types

+UNIT - IV

+Social Institutions: Marriage, Family & Kinship, Religion: Its Functions and Characteristics

+Readings :